tanordheim/sherlock/docs/config.md

 ---
 ## Files Section `[files]`
-This section holds the location for the config files.
+This section holds the location for the config files.<br>
+> **💡 Note:** With Sherlock (> 0.1.11), you can use the `Sherlock init` subcommand to create the default versions for all of these files.
+To specify a custom location for your config files, you can then use the optional `location` suffix.
+E.g. `Sherlock init ~/sherlock-configs`

 | **Keyword**           | **Default** | **Explanation**|
 |-----------------------|-------------|-----------------------------------|